tuna-f1sh/mdflib-rs/README.md

 # MDFlib Rust Wrapper

-A crate that provides Rust bindings to the [`mdflib`](https://github.com/ihedvall/mdflib) C++ library, enabling you to read and write MDF (Measurement Data Format) files.
+A workspace that provides Rust bindings and wrapper code to the [`mdflib`](https://github.com/ihedvall/mdflib) C++ library, enabling you to read and write MDF (Measurement Data Format) files.

 ## Why not native Rust?